4elovek1543/Vela/README.md

 # Vela

-This is a lightweight program to make easier to launch your own programs
+This is a lightweight program to make easier to launch your own programs or scripts

+This programm work with Hyprland on Arch Linux